oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 node marketplace.js
 ```

-You should see in the terminal output that the Markeplace now has a datatoken balance of 100 and Alice has a balance of 100.
+You should see in the terminal output that the Markeplace now has a datatoken balance of 100 and Alice now has a balance of 100.

 ## 10. Marketplace posts asset for sale